Ayakashi no Shiro

-Ayakashi no Shiro (あやかしの城) is a 1990 role-playing video game for the Game Boy SETA Corporation.
+Ayakashi no Shiro (あやかしの城) is a 1990 role-playing video game for the Game Boy developed and published by SETA Corporation.
 It was never published outside Japan.

 Gameplay

 Ayakashi no Shiro is a turn-based dungeon crawler.
 Players move the protagonist through first-person dungeons where randomly occurring battles happen.
 When combat begins, the player is given several options through a menu system to fight the enemies.

 Reception

 Japanese gaming publication Famitsu gave it a score of 21 out of 40.